adam-zethraeus/swift-async-broadcaster/README.md

 Broadcasting/Multicasting for Swift's AsyncSequences

 Swift's `AsyncSequence` protocol backs the `for await value in stream { /* ... */ }` syntax.
-This is an execllent pattern with an inexplicable flaw: multiple subscribers are unsupported by default.
+This is a nice pattern with an annoying constraint: multiple subscribers are unsupported by default.
 It's up to the author of the async sequence's data source to ensure each consumer receives its own `AsyncIteratorProtocol` to iterate on — and neither the Swift language nor the official AsyncAlgorithms package provide operators which 'broadcast' an existing AsyncSequence.

 Async sequences created with `AsyncStream.makeStream(of:)` or with any of the operators from AsyncAlgorithms **can not emit to multiple subscribers**.